widev/reactive-mongo-access-controller/README.md

+This library is not maintained, nor used in Widev server anymore

 #ReactiveMongo Access Controller

 `ReactiveMongoAccessController` is a library built on top of the [`ReactiveMongo`](https://github.com/ReactiveMongo/ReactiveMongo) driver, giving you a safe and easy way to check the access rights on your mongodb data.